Travel guides to SpainGuide to Asturias

 Guide to Asturias

-What to see and do in Asturias, Spain
+What to do and see in Asturias?

 The Province of Asturias is located in the northwest of Spain.
 It covers 10,564 km2 and has around a million inhabitants.
 It borders with 4 other provinces: Galicia to the west, Cantabria to the east and to the south León and Burgos.
 The capital of Asturias is Oviedo (see Guide to Oviedo).

 Asturias is also known as the 'Spanish Switzerland ' or 'Green Spain' due to its lush countryside and high mountinous areas.
 In reality the landscape here varies enormously.
 Around 30% of the area consists of protected countryside.
 It has 1 National Park, 3 Nature Parks, 10 Nature Reserves and 10 Protected Natural Areas as well as 35 natural monuments.
-Due to the rise in popularity of rural tourism, Asturias offers visitors all sorts of accommodation options from quality hotels (for further information see reviews: Hotels in Asturias), to a wide variety of country cottages, holiday apartments and campsites.
+Asturias

 There are high mountinous areas: the Picos de Europa, the Bosque Atlántico(the Atlantic forest), the Cordillera Cantábrica mountains and many valleys and coastal areas stretching 345 kms.
 Asturias is separated from Castilla-León by the mountain range known as the Cordillera Cantábrica.
 The Asturian coastline is made up of open beaches and steep cliffs with pretty coves.
 The Tina Menor, Ribadesella, Villaviciosa, Avilés, Pravía, Eo, Navía rivers all flow into the Cantabrican sea.